 Controllable text generation is a field of research that aims to generate text that adheres to certain constraints, which include various aspects of generated content~\cite{Logeswaran2018ContentPT}, topic~\cite{Dathathri2019PlugAP,Khalifa2020ADA,Wang2019TopicGuidedVA}, emotion~\cite{Liu2018AnER,Zhang2017BuildingEC} and so on.

 One popular approach to constrained text generation is through the use of supervised methods.
 In supervised learning, a model is trained on a labeled dataset of input-output pairs, and the goal is to learn a function that maps input to output.
 In the case of text style transfer, the input might be a piece of text in one style, and the output might be the same text re-written in a different style.
 Some popular supervised methods for constrained text generation include sequence-to-sequence models.
-For instance, \cite{Gupta2017ADG} proposed a combination of variational autoencoders with LSTM models to generate paraphrases.
-Moreover, the above approaches rely on an adequate parallel supervised corpus, which is hard to obtain in real-world application scenarios.
+For instance, \cite{Gupta2017ADG} proposed a combination of variational autoencoders with LSTM models to generate paraphrases.~\cite{keskar2019ctrl} introduced CTRL, which is a transformer-based language model that allows for fine-grained control over the generation process through conditioning on a variety of inputs.
+What’s more, a simple plug-and-play architecture were invented, thus made it easier to guide the generation process.~\cite{dathathri2019plug} Moreover, the above approaches rely on an adequate parallel supervised corpus, which is hard to obtain in real-world application scenarios.

 Another approach to constrained text generation is through the use of unsupervised methods, which do not rely on labeled data~\cite{Xu2019UnsupervisedCT}.
 One popular unsupervised method for constrained text generation is style transfer via back-translation, which involves first translating the input text into the target style, and then back-translating it into the original language.
 These methods can effectively get rid of the reliance on supervised datasets but remain difficult to control and incorporate generative constraints.